-Wil Rainer joined the Cahaba River Society in April 2021 as part of the Stewardship Team.
-He will be working with Education Director, Gordon Black, and Environmental Educator, La’Tanya Scott, on the Shane Hulsey CLEAN Environmental Education Program as well as on the Cahaba River plant management program looking for taro among the lilies.
-He will also be collaborating on a Best Management Practices guide for riverfront landowners.
+Wil joined the Cahaba River Society in April 2021 as part of the Stewardship Team of interns.
+Over the course of his internship, he worked closely with Education Director Gordon Black, and Environmental Science Educator La’Tanya Scott, on the Shane Hulsey CLEAN Environmental Education Program as well as on the Cahaba River invasive plant management program eradicating taro among the lilies.

 When not working with CRS, Wil enjoys any outdoor activity and loves to identify plants.
 He is currently building a personal herbarium of plants he sustainably collects throughout the Southeast.